 Always Sniff Out Knowledge Bombs

 Some budtenders are only in it for the employee discounts, while others are legitimately passionate about all aspects of the plant.
-If I had to wager a percent split, I’d guess this sits around an 80/20 (meh/bro, did you know) breakdown.
+If I had to wager a percent split, I’d guess this sits around 80/20 (meh/bro, did you know).

-This means most of the time, you’ll get very basic level guidance during your selection process.
-Still, it’s generally just enough to get you out of there with a product you feel moderately comfortable consuming, at least.
+This means most of the time, you’ll get fundamental-level guidance during your selection process.
+Still, it’s generally enough to get you out of there with a product you can at least feel moderately comfortable consuming.

-It’s the truly passionate budtenders that you want to keep an eye out for because when you meet one, you will want to go full sponge mode and ask and soak up as many questions as possible.
+It’s the truly passionate budtenders you want to keep an eye out for, because when you meet one, you will want to go full sponge mode, asking and soaking up as many questions as possible.

-It’s always best to get your info directly from the biggest geeks there are in whatever it is you’re learning.
+It’s always best to get your info directly from the biggest geeks in whatever you’re learning.

 Seek Out Good Experiences